peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* A binary float with the same value as this object but with the exponent changed.
+* A binary floating-point number with the same value as this object but with the exponent changed.
 Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the given precision without rounding, or if the arithmetic context defines an exponent range and the given exponent is outside that range.

 ### Reduce
     public EFloat Reduce​(EContext ctx)
-Returns an object with the same numerical value as this one but with trailing zeros removed from its mantissa (significand).
+Returns an object with the same numerical value as this one but with trailing zeros removed from its significand.
 For example, 1.00 becomes 1. <p>If this object's value is 0, changes the exponent to 0.</p>

 **Parameters:**